 The Lifespan of Artificial Turf

 Over the course of time, we’ve seen many different upgrades to artificial turf products.
 Everyone remembers the old school Astroturf products.
 These products had some of the same functionality, but they were nothing like modern artificial grass.
-Today’s turf is far more durable and lasts much longer, with warranties extending past 10 years.
+The lifespan of today’s artificial turf is far more durable and lasts much longer, with warranties extending past 10 years.
 It is made from polypropylene and nylon, which allow them to be resilient against heavy foot traffic.
-With a solid understanding of how to maintain your artificial turf, it can last up to 25 years.
+With a solid understanding of how to maintain your artificial turf system, it can last up to 25 years.
 You may not be familiar with how to maintain your artificial turf installation.
 Luckily, we have plenty of resources about turf maintenance.
 This article is about some things to keep in mind, when considering the lifespan of artificial turf.

 Keeping your artificial turf looking great